At last count, there were 4.2m self-employed workers in the UK.

 Check if they’re a genuine employer

-If you join a company that doesn’t offer a genuine contract of employment, you could find that you’ll miss out on what you’re entitled to.
-It’s therefore essential to check whether the umbrella would act as a genuine employer and provide you with everything you deserve.
+If you join a company that doesn’t offer a contract of employment, you could find that you’ll miss out on what you’re entitled to.
+It’s therefore essential to check whether the umbrella is a genuine employer and will provide you with everything you deserve.

 It’s also a good idea to thoroughly research an umbrella company’s payment processing system.
 Most compliant providers will run several payrolls each day, ensuring you get your money as quickly as possible.
 The last thing you need after a hard day’s work is to waste time chasing payments.

 What’s more, you should also be aware of the umbrella’s expenses system.
 Compliant providers will always advise you to keep hold of your receipts for auditing purposes and will only accept legitimate claims.
 While other firms may let you put through claims that are not valid, and spin it as a way for you to keep more of your money, this practice could land you in trouble if HMRC comes calling.

 The types of business costs and expenses that can be claimed and reimbursed are dependent on the type of assignment you’re working on and whether it’s subject to supervision, direction or control (SDC).

 Umbrella companies retain a margin for the services they provide.
 This is usually retained each time pay is processed and will vary depending on which umbrella company you choose.
 It is important that you are aware of the margin being retained and this should be displayed clearly on your pay statement.

 For freelancers and contractors, tax compliance can be a confusing arena – but one that must be taken seriously.
 Compliant umbrella companies are there to do the hard work for you, making the correct tax deductions so that you don’t have to worry.